 This theme is so important that it deserves a post dedicated to explaining why you can get disqualified from paid surveys.

-I have taken surveys for cash, many years and i understand your frustration for been disqualified from a survey.
+I have taken surveys for cash, for many years and i understand your frustration for being disqualified from a survey.

 Imagine doing a survey for let’s say 20 min and in the end, it doesn’t give you the reward.

 That is annoying, to say the least.
 Believe me, i know. with time i learned to recognize patterns.